 4- Inflammation.
 With all of the above factors at play it is no wonder the hair follicles get irritated and inflamed with all of the excess activity that is taking place.
 Inflammation should be prioritised first and foremost in the treatment of acne.
 Calming and soothing ingredients should be incorporated into an acne homecare routine.

-In clinic, a combination of advanced facials with LED phototherapy and chemical peels are the best course of action.
+In clinic, a combination of advanced facials with LED phototherapy and/or chemical peels are the best course of action, however round the clock homecare is essential to keep on top of breakouts.